Florida Teacher Retires From ‘Toxic’ Profession In Viral Facebook Post

 Among his many grievances, Carroll admitted that he was “tired” of “buying my own supplies.
 Being told I should be thankful I have a job and to get over myself.
 I am tired of the constant testing.
 We have testing coordinators at each school.
 Being told that if a student fails it is my fault not their fault.”

 It was just this week that the Florida House of Representatives passed new legislature making it legal for teachers to carry a gun so they can protect their students during an active shooting.
-This is just one of many aspects of today’s teaching environment that Carroll is no longer in love with as he went into teaching not law enforcement.
+This is just one of many aspects of today’s teaching environment that Carroll is no longer in love with as he says he went into teaching, not law enforcement.

 What is Teaching like .. this Teacher wrote why he decided to retire from a “toxic profession”.